Denmark Average Prices – Beauty

 Denmark has very hard water, so regardless of which products I use, I’ve gotten used to my hair looking like crap on most days ;-) There’s no sense in prioritizing premium hair products, but I do prioritize good haircuts.
 I was getting my hair cut on my lunch hour for 355kr/$63, but it’s worth it to me to spend 515kr/$92 with a junior stylist at a better salon in the city.

 How do these prices compare to prices where you live?
 Tell me in the comments :)

-Next up, it’s another Travel Tuesday, then we’ll take a look at the prices of liquor, cars, fuel, dining out, rent, and other miscellaneous things in Denmark.
+Next, we’ll take a look at the prices of liquor, dining out, and recreation in Denmark… you can now find that post here.